Elliptical Vs. Treadmill: Which One Is Better For Your Health?

 - Versatile

-You can use the treadmill to walk (slow or brisk), run (at 6 mph), or sprint.
+You can use the treadmill at the gym to walk (slow or brisk), run (at 6 mph), or for jogging.
 You can also use the incline option to add resistance to your workout.

 - Engages Your Abs

 Running requires you to engage your core and activate your ab muscles.
-This helps your body to be more balanced and prevents you from falling.
+This helps your body to build endurance, be more balanced, and prevent you from falling.
 So, if you run for, say 20 minutes, your core is engaged the whole time.
 By practicing it regularly, you will build a strong core, which will improve your posture, tone, and exercise stamina (1).

 - Burns Calories